vandycknick/nvd.codes/2021/2021-08-09-hack-the-box-love.md

 Final size of msi file: 159744 bytes
 ```

 You can see it generated a 32-bit payload.
 On this machine, the payload type isn't all too important.
 Windows has a thing called `WoW` or Windows on Windows, allowing us to easily execute 32-bit binaries on a 64-bit system.
 If you ever bumped into Windows Core or Windows IOT, then `WoW` will most likely not be present..
 In that scenario, it will be important you create the correct payload.

-From the directory where you created the `msi` installer, launch another web server with python se can easily drop the installer on the box:
+From the directory where you created the `msi` installer, launch another web server with python so can easily drop the installer on the box:

 ![NT System Shell](./assets/2021-08-09-hack-the-box-love/nt-system-shell.png)